Bob-TheBot/BobTimes/docs/LAB_03_CONTENT_IMPROVEMENT.md

 - ✅ Understanding of the editor-reporter workflow
 - ✅ Basic knowledge of file-based persistence

+## What You Will Build (Goal)

+In this lab, you will give the editor a lightweight, file‑backed memory of recently covered topics and use it to prevent duplicate coverage by injecting a FORBIDDEN TOPICS block into reporter task guidelines.

+Success criteria:
+- A JSON file at data/topics/covered_topics.json is created and updated
+- Reporter tasks include a FORBIDDEN TOPICS block in guidelines
+- After publishing a story, its topic is appended to memory
+- A quick test prints forbidden topics and similarity results

+You will implement:
+- Topic memory models and a TopicMemoryService (file-based persistence)
+- Editor-side helper that injects forbidden topics into ReporterTask.guidelines
+- Small tests and a utility script to inspect/manage the memory

 ## 🚀 Step 1: Design the Topic Memory System

 ### 1.1 Topic Memory Architecture